laracasts/blog/articles/Benjamin/04-the-basics-of-technical-seo-with-laravel.md

 There are dozens of false beliefs that a lot of people still apply hoping to make the SEO gods happy.
 But you must never trust what you read outside of a search engine's documentation.
 Some employees are also good sources of truth and you can trust them for the most part.

+## 3. How to debunk false information about SEO

+Let's imagine your heard that performing well on social media boosts your rankings on Google.
+It's also called "social signals."
+Before going all-in on Facebook, Instagram, TikTok and others, you want to make sure this is true so you don't invest in something that won't bring any return on investment.

+Work in progress…

-## 3. Don't be religious about the PageSpeed Insights test
+## 4. Don't be religious about the PageSpeed Insights test

-## 4. Don't overthink meta tags, they won't help you rank higher
+## 5. Don't overthink meta tags, they won't help you rank higher

-## 5. Google renders non-server-side rendered pages, but don't ditch SSR yet!
+## 6. Google renders non-server-side rendered pages, but don't ditch SSR yet!

-## 6. Monitor for errors, because Google will hide you from search results in case of issues
+## 7. Monitor for errors, because Google will hide you from search results in case of issues